oesteban/hcph-sops/docs/data-collection/intro.md

 | T2w (anatomical reference) | 05:10  | | |
 | **Total Acquisition Time** | 79:12 | **Total Acquisition Time** | 77:56 |

-!!! important "Stimulation program timings"
+!!! important "Stimulation program timings (reliability imaging protocol only)"

     <a name="task-timing"></a>
     The stimuli presentation laptop ({{ secrets.hosts.psychopy | default("███") }}) will execute four experiments, which will allow the synchronization of all devices by sending the adequate signals at their predesignated times and also present visual stimuli with the scanner's projector.